jjocram/jjocram/README.md

 🔺 I'm Marco Ferrati, an MSc student in Computer Science at the University of Bologna.

-🔺 If you are curious about my projects and my contacts, you can find these and other information on my website [jjocram.github.io](https://jjocram.github.io)
+🔺 [jjocram.github.io](https://jjocram.github.io) -> If you are curious about my projects and my contacts, you can find these and other information on my portfolio-website.